Space-Eternity-3/SE3-Website/docs/DatapackInfo/GameTranslate.md

 ## Items and objects

 Data lines are basic jse3 variables and values.
-Variable part is an object ID and value part is an object name.
+Variable part is an [object ID](../GameData/ItemsAndObjects) and value part is an object name.

-Example:

 ```text
 Items_and_objects